Orchestrated Robust Controller for Precision Control of Heavy-duty Hydraulic Manipulators: Modeling and control of actuator subsystem

 Now, considering the friction force and piston force, we have:

 On the other hand, the piston force can be computed using the chamber pressure, as:

-with $A_a$ and $A_b$ being cross-sectional areas, and $p_a$ and $p_b$ being pressures in the hydraulic actuator chamber.
 The cylinder chamber pressure can be generated by controlling the fluid flow rate entering the chamber.
 The equations of these fluid flow rates, denoted as $Q_a$ and $Q_b$ can be written as: